I’m a Sleep Editor, this is why brushed cotton bedding is top of my wishlist ahead of the change in season

 How do you keep brushed cotton from shedding?

-'To prevent brushed cotton from shedding we do recommend a gentler cycle, such as your synthetic or wool setting' advises Molly of Secret Linen Store.
+'To prevent brushed cotton from shedding, we recommend using a gentler washing machine cycle, such as your synthetic or wool setting,' advises Molly of Secret Linen Store.
 'To help better maintain that super-soft brushed finish, make sure to turn the bedding inside out before washing.
 This will help to reduce any abrasion that might occur naturally in your machine and protect the little raised fibres.
 For extra softness, pop on the line to dry in a gentle breeze, or simply pop in your machine for a light tumble'.

 Amy is Ideal Home’s Sleep Editor and the Ideal Home Certified Expert on Sleep.
 She's spent the last four years researching and writing about what makes for the best night’s sleep during the day and testing out sleep products to find the best-in-class by night.
 So far she’s clocked up over 10,000 hours of pillow, duvet, and mattress testing experience.